-In Napa, another section of the trail begins at Solano Avenue (south of Redwood Road), where you’ll find a few restaurants, if you want to plan your journey around a meal time.
-From there, the trail heads southeast along the Wine Train Tracks through residential and light industrial areas to end at Soscal Avenue and Vallejo Street.
+In Napa, another section of the trail begins at Solano Avenue (south of Redwood Road), where you'll find a few restaurants, if you want to plan your journey around a meal time.
+From there, the trail heads southeast along the Napa Valley Wine Train tracks through residential and light industrial areas to end at Soscal Avenue and Vallejo Street.

-South of downtown Napa, another segment (which is also part of the San Francisco Bay Trail) dives under busy Imola Avenue/Highway 221 and through John F. Kennedy Memorial Park.
-The park spans 350 acres and includes picnic tables, athletic fields, a golf course, playground, and boat launch.
-An additional piece of trail—about a quarter-mile long—can be found on the south end of the city, paralleling Devlin Road, near the airport.
+South of downtown Napa, another segment (which is also part of the San Francisco Bay Trail) begins farther south along Soscal Avenue and dives under busy W. Imola Avenue/SR 121 and through John F. Kennedy Memorial Park.
+The park spans 350 acres and includes picnic tables, athletic fields, a golf course, playground and boat launch.
+Two additional pieces of trail—each roughly a quarter-mile long—can be found south of the city: the first winds close to the Napa River, passing under SR 12/29, while the second parallels Devlin Road, near the airport.